This post was sponsored by Anova as part of an Influencer Activation for Influence Central and all opinions expressed in my post are my own.

 - For a long piece of meat, such as a pork loin, consider cutting it in half so you can use a shorter bag and/or shallower container for your water.
-This was necessary for me, because my deepest container and longest bag was still too short for a pork loin.
+This was necessary for me because my deepest container and longest bags were still too short for a pork loin.

 - Make sure you pat your pork loin dry before you seal it up.
 Especially if you’re using a vacuum sealer, you don’t want it to suck in raw pork juice.

 - This recipe would be fantastic to serve with rosemary-roasted sweet potatoes, or maple bacon Brussels sprouts.

 Try this delicious rosemary pork loin for your next holiday or just a family dinner.
 Tender and juicy, you’ll love it.

 - Category: Dinner

 - Anova Precision Cooker Nano